daenney/err-repohook/README.rst

 .. code-block:: text

-   !repo routes example/example
+   !repohook routes example/example

-You can pass multiple repositories to ``!repo routes`` by separating them with a space.
+You can pass multiple repositories to ``!repohook routes`` by separating them with a space.
 In return you'll get the route configuration for every of those repositories.

 .. code-block:: text

-   !repo routes example/example test/test
+   !repohook routes example/example test/test

 If you want to list all routes simply call the command with no arguments:

 .. code-block:: text

-   !repo routes
+   !repohook routes

 default events
 ^^^^^^^^^^^^^^